attdevsupport/ARO/README.md

 	+  On the iPhone 5c, the ARO Data Analyzer may hang and display an empty pop-up, requiring the Analyzer to be closed.
 	+  On the iPhone 5 and iPhone 4s, the error message “No data Packet captured” may be displayed.
 The correct error message is “Device got disconnected”.
 	+  Traces collected from an iPhone connected to a Mac running OS X Mavericks 10.9 are not supported by the AT&T ARO Analyzer when it is running on a Windows OS.

++  **ARO Analyzer Diagnostics Chart:**
+	+  Alarm Triggers are not displayed in the Diagnostics chart of the ARO Analyzer for traces collected from the HTC One X.
+	+  The type of Burst may be reported differently, for the same testing scenario steps, on the Diagnostics Chart for traces captured from an Android device and an iPhone.
+	+  When a TCP/UDP flow is deselected and the Diagnostics Chart is refreshed more than three times, the deselected packet information displays on the chart and the burst length changes.

++  **ARO Analyzer Best Practices "Resize images for Mobile":**  Due to limitations in the structure of pcap files, the results for the “Resize Images for Mobile” test will appear differently for ARO trace files and pcap files.

++  **ARO Analyzer Best Practices "Duplicate Content":**  When data is exported to a .csv file using the Export button in the Statistics Tab or the Data Dump option in the Tools menu, the results listed for the Duplicate Content test are incorrect 80% of the time, when compared to the results in the ARO Analyzer.

++  **Set ADB Path Option:**  When using the Set ADB Path option on the File menu, the Cancel button does not work correctly, it saves the path name that is entered in the dialog.

++  **iOS Traces:**  Some devices may not record video during a trace due to hardware limitations.
+For these devices, use the USB Video feature to record a video for the trace.